antonio-f/hackerrank_matrix/README.md

 # hackerrank_matrix
-Solution to HackerRank's Matrix problem using Python
+Solution to HackerRank's Matrix problem using Python.